Working in Market - United Kingdom

-- There are several inbound tour operators (ITOs) active in the UK market, these include: ATS Pacific, AOT Inbound, Tour East Australia, Pan Pacific, Southern World and Pacific Destinations.
+- There are several inbound tour operators (ITOs) active in the UK market, these include: ATS Pacific, AOT Inbound, Pan Pacific, Southern World, Tour East and Pacific Destinations.
 In addition, The Tailor, Southern Crossings and Alquemie target the high-end sector.

-- Australia is a key destination for wholesalers and travel agents due to the high-yield of holidays Downunder.
+- Australia is a key destination for specialist long-haul Tour Operators and Aussie Specialist Travel Agents due to the complexity and high value of the destination.

 - Distribution partners remain important in influencing consumers to spend more, disperse further, stay longer and pre-book more ground components.

 - To adapt to the changing distribution landscape, major retail agencies have invested in direct selling channels, such as call centres and online sites.
 For long haul travel, retail agents remain an important channel for consumers.

 - Vertical integration, consolidation and globalisation continue to be key trends in the retail travel sector.
 As a result, the number of UK retail high street outlets continues to decline.
 Bucking the trend, Trailfinders continues to open stores when they can acquire good high street real estate.

 - Independent home working is increasing in the UK, particularly through the likes of Travel Counsellors.
 Reports suggest although the high street may be in some decline, demand for travel agents is not.